Diegoberamendi/Water-reservoir-Volume/readme.md

 <hr style="border:2px solid gray">

 ## 1. Introduction
-The function `hp_curv.py` computes the volume of a water-reservoir respect a dam axis  based on a contour-line shapefile and a boundary polygon which is also used to clip the contour-line shapefile.
+The function `hp_curv.py` computes the volume of a water-reservoir respect a dam axis  based on a contour-line Shapefile and a boundary polygon which is also used to clip the contour-line Shapefile.
 The total volume is calculated as the accumulated value of volumes corresponding to a certain elevation difference. **Method 2** (Explained below) is used for this end.